 There are many considerations churches must keep in mind as they navigate business relationships:

 Specific details as well as a sample Facility Usage Policy are included in the diocesan Policies & Procedures Manual.

-Additionally, and the cautionary part, is the importance of churches knowing the tax implications of these property use arrangements.
+Additionally, it is essential that churches know and understand the tax implications of these property use arrangements.
 Improper contracts with for-profit businesses can result in a church losing their tax-exempt status for property tax and being required to pay back taxes.